Choosing Green Kitchen Cabinets Is the Bold Decision to Make This Decade

 The addition of glass doors can elevate standard millwork to star status.
 Jaclyn Peters mastered the new-school rustic look with the addition of a vintage rug and industrial drawer pulls.

 The One That’s Almost Yellow

-Lourdes Hernández’s pastel cabinets read as retro–but not childish—next to her Smeg refrigerator and multitone ceramic pendants.
+Lourdes Hernández’s pastel cabinets read retro—but not childish—next to her Smeg refrigerator and multitone ceramic pendant lights.
 So what are you waiting for?
 You’ve got the green light.

 Designer Laura Stephens went old school in this London galley kitchen by swathing the Shaker-style cabinets in a rich, mustardy shade of green and cladding the walls in tongue-and-groove paneling that can withstand dampness and changes in temperature.

 Leaning into this maple leaf–shaped Canada home’s retro feel, Tara Marshall and Meghan Bannon of Fort Architecture sourced teak for the integrated paneled refrigerator and upper shelving to blend with the existing wood throughout the house, and painted the new lower cabinets an olive hue that “feels contemporary but nostalgic at the same time.”